OOPSpam/blog/_posts/2022-10-13-recaptcha-performance-analyses.md

 > The result may be different for you.
 Note that we test on a local PHP server for demonstration purposes.
 Fast hosting with CDN and performance tuning can improve page speed.

-As soon as we integrate reCaptcha and set it up, we immediately notice an increase in network hits and data transfers.
+As soon as we integrate reCAPTCHA and set it up, we immediately notice an increase in network hits and data transfers.

 <table border="1" cellpadding="6" cellspacing="0">
   <thead>